cms-flaf/Framework/docs/analysis.md

 - `--workflow` can be `htcondor` or `local`.
 It is recommended to develop and test locally and then switch to `htcondor` for production.
 In examples below `--workflow local` is used for illustration purposes.
 - when running on `htcondor` it is recommended to add `--transfer-logs` to the command to transfer logs to local.
 - `--customisations` argument is used to pass custom parameters to the task in form param1=value1,param2=value2,...
+    IMPORTANT for HHbbTauTau analysis: if running using deepTau 2p5 add `--customisations deepTauVersion=2p5`
 - if you want to run only on few files, you can specify list of branches to run using `--branches` argument.
 E.g. `--branches 2,7-10,17`.
 - to get status, use `--print-stauts N,K` where N is depth for task dependencies, K is depths for file dependencies.
 E.g. `--print-status 3,1`.
 - to remove task output use `--remove-output N,a`, where N is depth for task dependencies.
 E.g. `--remove-output 0,a`.